AwkBot/PIC12F629-EncoderDebouncer/README.md

 This process filer the encoder noise, mostly found in cheap encoders.
 It triggers distinct pulses based on rotation of the encoder stating the if the encoder has been turning clockwise or counter-clockwise.
 The pulses are active LOW simulating a standard button.

 Connections:
-  - Pin 2 - GP5 - Connect to Encoder S1/CLK Pin
+  - Pin 2 - GP5 - Connect to Encoder S1/CLK Pin from Encoder
-  - Pin 3 - GP4 - Connect to Encoder S2/DT Pin
+  - Pin 3 - GP4 - Connect to Encoder S2/DT Pin from Encoder
   - Pin 7 - GP0 - Output pulse for clockwise rotation
   - Pin 7 - GP1 - Output pulse for counter-clockwise rotation